 Visitor Center Parking

-Accessible picnic tables near the visitor center are located at the far end of the east parking lot as well as west and north of the restaurant.
-A few tables can be found along Walnut Canyon Drive; the main paved road from the park entrance.
+Accessible picnic tables near the visitor center are located at the far end of the east parking lot as well as south of the restaurant.
+A few tables can be found along Walnut Canyon Drive--the main paved road from the park entrance.

 A section of the self-guided outdoor nature trail near the visitor center is partially accessible to wheelchairs.
 The trailhead is located in the east parking lot.
 Please check in at the information desk for more details.